-2. ACCOUNT #: If you are filing with the Ethics Commission, you were assigned a filer account number when you filed your initial campaign treasurer appointment.
+2. FILER ID #: If you are filing with the Ethics Commission, you were assigned a filer account number when you filed your initial campaign treasurer appointment.
 You should have received a letter acknowledging receipt of the form and informing you of your account number.
 Enter this number wherever you see "ACCOUNT #."
 If you do not file with the Ethics Commission, you are not required to enter an account number.

 3. TOTAL PAGES FILED: After you have completed the form, enter the total number of pages of this form and any additional pages.
 A "page" is one side of a two-sided form.
 If you are not using a two-sided form, a "page" is a single sheet.

-5. CANDIDATE MAILING ADDRESS: Complete this section only if your mailing address has changed.
+5. JUDICIAL CANDIDATE MAILING ADDRESS: Complete this section only if your mailing address has changed.
 If your mailing address has changed, enter your complete new address, including zip code.
 This information will allow your filing authority to correspond with you.

-6. CANDIDATE PHONE: Complete this section only if your phone number has changed.
+6. JUDICIAL CANDIDATE PHONE: Complete this section only if your phone number has changed.
 If your phone number has changed, enter your new phone number, including the area code and extension, if applicable.

 7. OFFICE HELD: If you are an officeholder, complete this section only if your office has changed.
 If your office has changed, please enter the new office held.
 Include the district, precinct, or other designation for the office, if applicable.